agh-glk/fcs/docs/source/server/link_db.rst

    .. py:attribute:: found_links

       Structure with links and crawled content of web sites pointed by these links.
 This structure is based on the Neo4j graph database.
-Instance of :py:class:`BerkeleyContentDB`.
+Instance of :py:class:`GraphDB`.

    .. py:attribute:: priority_queue